Rareloop/primer-template-engine-twig/README.md

     ));
     ````

 4. Replace all `.hbs` files in your patterns and views with `.twig' files.
-If you don't want to do this by hand you can download the base Primer files in Twig format from [this repo [TODO]](http://).
+If you don't want to do this by hand you can download the base Primer files in Twig format from [this repo](https://github.com/Rareloop/primer-patterns-twig).

 ## Usage